timbray/quamina/README.md

 So, adding a new Pattern that only mentions fields which are already mentioned in previous Patterns is effectively free, i.e. O(1) in terms of run-time performance.

+### Quamina instances with large numbers of `shellstyle` Patterns

+A study of the theory of finite automata reveals that processing regular-expression constructs such as `*` increases the complexity of the automaton necessary to match it.
+It develops that when a large number of such automata are compiled together, the merged output can contain a high degree of nondeterminism which can result in a drastic slowdown.

+A fuzz test which adds a pattern for each of 12,959 5-letter words with one `*` embedded in each at a random offset slows matching speed down to below 10,000/second, in stark contrast to most Quamina instances, which can achieve millions of matches/second.

+This slowdown is under active investigation and it is possible that the situation will improve.

 ### Further documentation